-- (a) This Chapter applies to all of the following: - (1) All State employees not exempted by this section. - (2) All employees of the following local entities: - a.
+- (a) The provisions of this Chapter shall apply to: - (1) All State employees not herein exempt, and - (2) All employees of the following local entities: - a.
 Area mental health, developmental disabilities, and substance abuse authorities, except as otherwise provided in Chapter 122C of the General Statutes. - b.
 Local social services departments. - c.
 County health departments and district health departments. - d.
 Local emergency management agencies that receive federal grant-in-aid funds.